Skip to content

 Validating your dataset

-Use the chap validate command to check that your CSV is CHAP-compatible before running an evaluation.
+Use the chap validate command to check that your CSV is Chap-compatible before running an evaluation.

 Basic validation